microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraLifecyclePolicyGroup.md

 ## Description

-the Add-EntraLifecyclePolicyGroup cmdlet adds a group to a lifecycle policy in Microsoft Entra ID.
+the Add-EntraLifecyclePolicyGroup cmdlet Adds a group to a lifecycle policy in Microsoft Entra ID.

 ## Examples